Commodities, China stocks lick wounds after brutal July

 "The main moves this week have been the continued broad-based weakness in commodities," said Societe Generale strategist Alvin Tan.
 "Essentially they have been on the downtrend for a month and of course we have been on a roller coaster ride in China equities and that has affected sentiment."

-Italian bond yields, set to record their biggest monthly fall in over two years, outperformed benchmark German bond yields after inflation data bettered some conservative market expectations.
+European stocks were underpinned by some upbeat company earnings.
+Shares in UCB surged 5.2 percent after the Belgian pharmaceutical company raised its 2015 forecasts and

-Consumer prices rose 0.2 percent last month, matching estimates in a Reuters poll, even though some had expected an even weaker print after reports of a mere 0.1 percent reading in Germany and the return of negative inflation to Spain in July.
+bank BNP Paribas gained 3.5 percent after its Q2 revenue rose nearly 16 percent.

-Economists are now waiting for in-depth U.S. wage data due later.
+Economists were waiting for July euro zone inflation and unemployment data due at 0900 GMT and for in-depth U.S. wage data due later.
 But just as important remained commodities and China.

-Copper, considered a bellwether for global economic activity, was facing a 9 percent monthly loss as it stumbled to $5,220 an tonne.
-Gold was down over 7 percent on the month at $1,080.15 an ounce as it chalked up its longest run of week-on-week falls in 16 years.
+Copper, considered a bellwether for global economic activity, was facing a 9 percent monthly loss as it stumbled to $5,238 an tonne.
+Gold was down over 7 percent on the month at $1,081.95 an ounce as it chalked up its longest run of week-on-week falls in 16 years.
+[GOL/]

 FRAGILE CHINA